Accenture/EcoSonar/EcoSonar-API/README.md

 # EcoSonar API

 This application is based on the GreenIT-Analysis CLI (https://github.com/cnumr/GreenIT-Analysis-cli) and the npm package Google Lighthouse (https://github.com/GoogleChrome/lighthouse/blob/HEAD/docs/readme.md#using-programmatically).
 Once your API is called, it will trigger both analysis and store them into a MongoDB Database.
-Then they can be returned to any frontend or our home-made Sonarque plugin 'EcoSonar'.
+Then they can be returned to any frontend or our home-made Sonarqube plugin 'EcoSonar'.

 # Summary
 - [Tool Usecase](#tool-usecase)